The Core Mandate: A New Digital Social Contract

 The Privacy Trade-Off

 Effective age verification requires users to share sensitive personal data.
 This creates a new risk: large databases of personal information that could be targeted by hackers.
 The Act requires these systems to be secure and privacy-preserving, but the tension between robust verification and user privacy remains a key challenge for Ofcom and the industry.
+For some, using privacy-enhancing tools is a way to address these concerns.

 Freedom of Expression vs. The Duty of Care